New York, drug distributors reach $1.18 bln opioid settlement as national deal looms - Up News Info

 James’ office said that of the nearly $1.18 billion the distributors agreed to pay, more than $1 billion will go toward addressing the epidemic.
 The counties have said the money will be used for mental health and addiction programs.

 Payments will start in two months and will continue over the next 17 years, James said.
-(Reporting by Brendan Pierson in New York and Nate Raymond in Boston Editing by Tom Hals, Chizu Nomiyama, Bill Berkrot and Nick Zieminski)
+(Reporting by Brendan Pierson in New York and Nate Raymond in Boston Editing by Tom Hals, Chizu Nomiyama, Bill Berkrot, Nick Zieminski and Marguerita Choy)

 Advertisement